-Various studies have assessed past FBE in RSL-reconstructions, in particular in the lower Rhine-Meuse area and the Flevo-555 lagoon region (Van de Plassche, 1982, 1995a; Berendsen et al., 2007; Van de Plassche et al., 2010; Vis et al., 2015; Hijma and Cohen, 2019), by cross-comparison of age-depth plots for relative seaward, central and inland subsites.
-This way, the sites where GWL age-depth data plots the youngest-deepest can be identified and from this, it is inferred that the flood-basin effect must have been largest at these sites.
-These youngest-deepest points are promoted to SLIP status (more directly related to past MSL positions) while leaving surrounding contemporary sites as ULD.
-Assessment whether flood-basin effect was 560 intermediate (some dampening) or maximally developed (full dampening) requires cross-checks with palaeogeographical reconstructions.
-Hijma and Cohen (2019) did the latter for the lower Rhine-Meuse delta, leading to a prescription of past FBE as intermediate (50% dampened, FBE = 0.5) in the relative open situation before 7.5 ka, FBE = 0.75 between 7.5 and 6.5 ka, and full dampening FBE = 1 established 6.5-3.0 ka.
+Various studies have assessed past FBE in RSL-reconstructions, in particular in the lower Rhine-Meuse area and the Flevolagoon region (Van de Plassche, 1982, 1995; Berendsen et al., 2007; Van de Plassche et al., 2010; Vis et al., 2015; Hijma and Cohen, 2019), by cross-comparison of age-depth plots for relative seaward, central and inland subsites.
+This way, the sites where GWL age-depth data plot youngest-deepest can be identified and from this it is inferred that the flood-basin effect must have been largest at these sites.
+These youngest-deepest points are promoted to SLIP status (possible to calculate MSL positions) while leaving surrounding contemporary sites as ULD (expressing GWL positions only).
+Assessment whether floodbasin effect was intermediate (some dampening) or maximally developed (full dampening) requires cross-checks with palaeogeographical reconstructions.
+Hijma and Cohen (2019) did the latter for the lower Rhine-Meuse delta leading to a prescription of past FBE as intermediate (50% dampened, FBE = 0.5) in the relative open situation before 7.5 ka, FBE = 0.75 between 7.5 and 6.5 ka, and full dampening FBE = 1 established 6.5-3.0 ka.
 For the other regions, FBE corrections for data points classified as SLIP were newly assessed, based on the HOLSEA-NL data coverage, with cross-checks against available palaeogeographical reconstructions (Vos et al., 2018; panels in Fig. 2 and additional), especially in the Flevo lagoon and northern regions.
-For the 565 western coastline, North Holland to Zeeland, we prescribe the same tidal dampening regime as used by Hijma and Cohen

-(2019) for the lower Rhine-Meuse delta.
-For the Waddenzee region, tidal dampening is assumed to have been less prominent.
-The indicators from the western Waddenzee are assigned no flood-basin effect since no large flood basins formed around the SLIP producing samples.
-The eastern Waddenzee region is expected to have had some tidal dampening during the Middle 570 Holocene, but this effect decreased towards the Late Holocene.
+For the western coastline, North Holland to Zeeland, we prescribe the same tidal dampening regime as used by Hijma and Cohen (2019) for the lower Rhine-Meuse delta.
+For the Waddenzee region tidal dampening is assumed to play a less dominant role.
+The indicators from the western Waddenzee are assigned no flood-basin effect, since no large flood basins formed around the SLIP producing samples.
+The eastern Waddenzee region is expected to have had some tidal dampening during the Middle Holocene, but this effect decreased towards the Late Holocene.
 Therefore, before 7 ka the tide is 50% dampened (FBE = 0.5), between 7 and 5 ka this decreases to 25% dampening (FBE = 0.25) and after 5 ka we assume no dampening.

-We note that the prescription of FBE applies to the SLIP-producing locations and primary ULD. .
-The GWL at ULD locations surrounding SLIP locations is to be regarded as more strongly pMHW-controlled towards the sea and more strongly rivergradient or otherwise terrestrial hydrologically controlled inland, but the database does not quantify how strongly.
-The FBE correction factor is registered together with the pMHW value in the note field.
+We note that the prescription of FBE only applies to the SLIP producing locations (as in Hijma and Cohen, 2019).
+If the mentioned FBE values are applied to nearby contemporary ULD, it results in 'falsely' shallower MSL positions than at the SLIP locations.
+The GWL at ULD locations surrounding SLIP locations, is to be regarded more strongly pMHW-controlled towards the sea and more strongly river-gradient or otherwise terrestrial hydrologically controlled inland, but the database does not quantify how strongly.
+The FBE correction factor is registered together with the pMHW value, in the note field.

-4.1.3 Long-term background basin subsidence
+4.1.3 Background basin subsidence